sr99622/libonvif/README.md

 the onvif-gui framework.
 Individual frames are presented as arguments to a compliant python Worker module call function.
 <p>
-No special processing is required to acces the frame data, it is presented in numpy format, which is compatible with python constucts such as opencv or PIL image formats.
+No special processing is required to access the frame data, it is presented in numpy format, which is compatible with python constucts such as opencv or PIL image formats.
 <p>